-Although there are many components in house dust to which people may be allergic, the most important is the dust mite.
+Although there are many components in house dust to which people may be allergic, the most important is the house dust mite.
 Waste product particles produced by the mite and fragments of dead mites are the main substances in house dust to which allergic people.

 WHAT ARE HOUSE DUST MITES?

-The dust mite is a microscopic creature, related to spiders and ticks that live primarily in mattresses, pillows, duvets, carpets and soft furnishings.
+The house dust mite is a microscopic creature, related to spiders and ticks that live primarily in mattresses, pillows, duvets, carpets and soft furnishings.
 Mites do not live on people, but they live near them, feeding off shed skin scales.

 As well as needing our skin to survive, mites also require humidity of at least 50%, warmth and darkness as they are sensitive to UV light.

 The greatest source of mites in the house is the bedroom, particularly the mattress, which provides the best conditions of warmth, humidity, darkness and food for their growth.
 A mattress can contain over a million dust mites.
 Each female lays, up to 60 eggs in her lifetime, with a new generation produced every three weeks.
 During the lifetime of a mite, about 80 days, it produces one thousand allergy causing waste particles.
 It is easy to see why mattresses contain large numbers of living and dead mites.

 Live mites are too large to be inhaled, rather it is the smaller waste particles and fragments of dead mites.
 These smaller particles are easily disturbed and readily become airborne and are inhaled, causing allergy symptoms.
 So walking on a carpet, making a bed or disturbing other soft materials where mites live can lead to allergy symptoms, such as shortness of breath, runny nose, sore watery eyes, sneezing, sore itchy skin.